skorotkiewicz/6obcy-tui/README.md

 Available commands:

 - /dis - disconnects and looks for a new user
-- /topic - sends a random topic to confersation
+- /topic - sends a random topic to conversation
+- /stop - stops the current conversation and does not look for a new conversation
+- /start - searches for a new user and resumes searching for a new conversation when the user disconnects

 ## Configuration